-This is one of my favorite recipes for Southern buttermilk cornbread.
+This is one of our favorite recipes for southern buttermilk cornbread.
 Southern cornbread is generally made without sugar, but if you like your cornbread on the sweet side, feel free to adjust with granulated sugar or a little honey.

 For many, it has to be served along with chili, pinto beans, soups, and greens, and it's a must for any New Year's Day meal.